 The following picture demonstrates what is visible after importing the tutorial project.

-The geometry consists of the Flow region of a Francis turbine.
-Furthermore, there’s also a solid cylinder part named MRF rotating zone.
+The Simulation contains one geometry that consists of the Flow region of a Francis turbine and the MRF rotating zone.

 Did you know?